atarallo/ZX_devel_VM/README.md

 + [Hardware Spec](Hardware.md) and OS for the VM
 + [Software](Software.md) installed on the VM from Ubuntu packages, on standard repos.
 The choises of software have influences from "21st&nbsp;Century&nbsp;C,&nbsp;2nd Edition" by Ben&nbsp;Klemens.
 Plus the needed software to compile z88dk
 + [3rd party Software](FILES_3rd.md) Software not availiable as ubuntu packages, or not availiable for the version of Ubuntu I'm using.
+FUSE install provided on Ubuntu does not include ZX Spectrum ROMs (Copyright ISSUES?)
++ [Config Files](Config.md) Global configuration Files I've added or changed.
+Home directory config added or changed.